Flag of Russia: 1991–present: Russian Federation

 During the dissolution of the Soviet Union, after the 1991 August Coup, the Russian SFSR adopted a new flag design similar to the pre-revolutionary tricolour that had been abolished in 1917.
 The ratio of the new flag was 1:2, and the flag colours consisted of white on the top, blue in the middle, and red on the bottom, with light saturation of colours.
 The flag design remained the same until 1993, when the original Russian tricolour was fully restored as the current flag after the 1993 Russian constitutional crisis.
 Following the events of the attempted coup in Moscow, the supreme soviet of the Russian SFSR declared, by resolution dated 22 August 1991, that the old imperial tricolour flag serve as the national flag of the state.
 The constitution was subsequently amended by Law No. 1827-1 1 November 1991.
-At the disintegration of the USSR on 25 December 1991, the Soviet flag was lowered from Kremlin and then replaced by the tricolor flag.
+At the disintegration of the USSR on 25 December 1991, the Soviet flag was lowered from Kremlin and then replaced by the tricolour flag.

 The modern era flag underwent a proportion change from 1:2 to 2:3 and darker saturation of colours in 1993 and has been most recently provided for by a 2000 law.
 On 11 December 1993, President of the Russian Federation Boris Yeltsin signed Decree No. 2126 "On the State Flag of the Russian Federation".
 In Article 1 of the decree, the flag was described as a "rectangular panel of three equal horizontal stripes: the top – white, middle – blue, and bottom – red, with a width to length ratio of 2:3."
-The pre-1993 flag is still depicted on Russian license plates, as the design specifications were finalized and published 6 months prior to Yeltsin's decree.
+The pre-1993 flag is still depicted on Russian licence plates, as the design specifications were finalised and published 6 months prior to Yeltsin's decree.

 The National Flag Day is an official holiday in Russia, established in 1994.
 It is celebrated on 22 August, the day of the victory over putschists in 1991, but employees remain at work.

 Symbolism

-At the times of Alexander III of Russia the official interpretation was as follows: the white colour symbolizes nobility and frankness; the blue for faithfulness, honesty, impeccability, and chastity; and the red for courage, generosity, and love.
+At the times of Alexander III of Russia the official interpretation was as follows: the white colour symbolises nobility and frankness; the blue for faithfulness, honesty, impeccability, and chastity; and the red for courage, generosity, and love.
 A common unofficial interpretation was: Red: Great Russia, White: White Russia, Blue: Little Russia.